Bulletin #1071, What To Expect When Buying A Freezer Beef

 Storing Freezer Beef

-You will need approximately 1 square foot of freezer space per 35-40 lbs of beef.
+You will need approximately 1 cubic foot of freezer space per 35-40 lbs of beef.

 Beef will keep well for 3-4 days in the refrigerator and 6-12 months in the freezer.
 Ground beef has a shorter storage time.